Mario-Milchevski/nodeJS-homeworks/README.md

 # NodeJS Homeworks
-This is a space where all of the NodeJS Basic & Advanced homeworks from "Qinshift" academy will be committed.
+This space will host all the NodeJS Basic & Advanced homework assignments from the 'Qinshift' academy.